 Adding Egg Whites And Vanilla Extract To Coconut In Pan

-Stir the ingredients together using a spatula, and note that the coconut mixture will seem very dry.
-That’s fine, at this point.
+Stir the ingredients together using a spatula.
+The coconut mixture will seem very dry, but that’s fine at this point.

 Stirring the Coconut Macaroons Mixture In Saucepan